kimono-k/heyGame/README.md

 v0.1

-snake moves

-V0.2

-snake's direction can be changed by swiping
+- snake's direction can be changed by swiping
+- snake moves

 v0